UniversalDependencies/docs/_id/index.md

 * The auxiliary ([AUX]()) vs. [VERB]() distinction is based on examples for English treebank, since initially there is no AUX type in KBBI.
 We defined 14 Indonesian words as AUX as follows:
   * _adalah_ and _ialah_ “be” serve as copulas.
   * Tenses-related AUX:
-    * _akan/bakal_ “will/would” for the future tense.
+    * _akan_ “will/would” for the future tense.
     * _sedang/tengah_ “be” for the present tense.
     * _telah/sudah_ “have/has/had” for the past tense.
   * Modal-related AUX:
     * _harus/mesti/wajib_ as the equivalents of modal “must”.
-    * _sebaiknya/seharusnya/perlu_ as the equivalents of modal 'shall/should'.
+    * _sebaiknya/seharusnya_ as the equivalents of modal 'shall/should'.
     * _bisa/dapat/sanggup/mampu_ as the equivalents of modal “can/could”.
     * _boleh_ as the equivalent of modal “may”.
     * _mungkin_ as the equivalent of modal “might”.